OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-02.md

 ## Mark 2:24

-The Pharisees said to him, “Look, why are they doing what is not lawful on the Sabbath?”
+The Pharisees questioned him, Tell us, why are they doing what is considered unlawful on the Sabbath?”

 ## Mark 2:25